A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Proposed Design Approach

 \subsubsection{Removal of Trivial Inequalities}

-The EMPC policy~\eqref{eq:empc_policy} is defined over the polytopic domain $\mathcal{P}$, i.e., the feasible set of MPC parameters $p_k$~\eqref{eq:mpc_params}.
+The EMPC policy~\eqref{eq:mpc_policy} is defined over the polytopic domain $\mathcal{P}$, by Theorem~\ref{th:empc}.
 The set $\mathcal{P}$ is typically specified by the user, based on prior knowledge of the admissible values that $p_k$ can take.
-Consequently, any parameter $p_k$ considered in practice always belongs to $\mathcal{P}$.
-As a result, in the EMPC policy, the inequalities associated with the facets of $\mathcal{P}$ are trivial (i.e., always satisfied) and can therefore be removed.
+Thus, any parameter $p_k$ considered in practice always belongs to $\mathcal{P}$.
+As a result, in the EMPC policy, the inequalities associated with the facets of $\mathcal{P}$ are trivial (always satisfied) and, therefore, can be removed.